alexirpan/alexirpan.github.io/_posts/2021-02-18-flash-games.markdown

 advance you through the tech tree.
 The more missions you do, the more attention you attract from the good guys, and the more money you'll need to invest into your base defenses to fight them off.

-A lot of the features in this game aren't that effective.
+A lot of the features in this game aren't that cost-effective.
 I'm still not convinced any of the henchmen are worth hiring, compared to just buying more guys after they die in combat.
 I also don't like that you can only plan and execute 1 mission at a time.
 It really limits the multitasking ceiling, and once you're in the late game you're mostly waiting for progress bars to finish.